artemisak/RTX-BDI-MAS-Simulator/README.md

 python main.py
 ```

 Once these steps are completed, the simulation will start running and the results will be dynamically reflected at ```http://localhost:3000/```.
+We also encourage you to go to the MRI image reading and editing tool we have developed: https://mcp.itmo.ru/ so that you have a complete picture of the patient care process.

 <h1>Caution</h1>